poti35/mysql-wordpress-mc/README.md

 #### MINIKUBE

-For install Minikube we can follow the official documentation [Minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/#install-minikube), but here aunque aqui os muestra la instalación es Windows:
+For install Minikube we can follow the official documentation [Minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/#install-minikube), but here appear the installation on Windows:

 * First: VT-x/AMD-v vitualization must be enable in BIOS
 * Second: For the installation on Windows, Minikube needs VirtualBox installed in the OS.
 The version of VirtualBox is not relevant.